Medical Leave Regulation 618

 a.
 An employee shall at least provide verbal notice to the University of the need for FMLA leave and the anticipated timing and duration of the leave.

 b.
-The employee shall give notice to his/her supervisor as follows:
+The employee shall give notice to their supervisor as follows:

 i. for birth, adoption, or planned medical treatment, 30 days notice when practicable.

 ii.
-If an employee is unable to give notice due to emergency medical conditions or premature birth, he/she must notify his/her supervisor as soon as practicable.
+If an employee is unable to give notice due to emergency medical conditions or premature birth, the supervisor must be notified as soon as practicable.

 iii.
 Employees must also comply with UNCSA’s usual and customary notice and procedural requirements for requesting leave, if practicable.